Cheap oil is over – what that means for LNG

 New oil is either hard to find and assess, or it is hard to reach, or it is hard to extract or it is hard to process.
 Or combinations of it.
 And hard is in any instance also more or less expensive.

-Lets cut some examples.
-Shale oil is known to exist for centuries now.
+Let’s cut some examples.
+Shale oil has been known to exist for centuries now.
 It was exploited as kerogen oil in Austria and Switzerland at the end of the 19th century for its (seemingly) curative properties.
 But until a very few years ago it was believed that shale oil could not be economically exploited for energy purposes as it is very hard to extract from the rock.
 Besides, the resulting oil is of very poor quality and needs extensive refining treatment.

-A live example is Canadian oil sands.
+A live example is the Canadian oil sands.
 They were THE big master blaster investment of the first half of the last decade.
-But this again is very poor grade heavy crude that needs to be cooked in order to separate the liquid stuff from the solids.
-That means you need cheap energy in order to produce expensive energy.
+But this again is very poor-grade heavy crude that needs to be cooked to separate the liquid stuff from the solids.
+That means you need cheap energy to produce expensive energy.
 Ain’t that mad?

 Why is all that yadda yadda important you might ask?